JuliusLongmind/BetterQuesting_langfile_creator/README.md

 Little tool to localize BetterQuesting quest book

 By calling ./lang_creator.py -l <lang> you can generate a .lang file and modify the DefaultQuests.json from ~/.minecraft/config/betterquesting dir.

-The generated .lang file should be placed into ~/.minecraft/resources/betterquesting/lang.
+The generated .lang files should be placed into ~/.minecraft/resources/betterquesting/lang.